oksana664/contacts/README.md

 otherwise will return an **HTML**.

-I decide **NOT** to use a API REST format because I want to take advantage of phalcon's  auto generated HTML code.
+I decide **NOT** to use a API REST because I want to take advantage of phalcon's  auto generated HTML code.

+Also, Using REST I'll need a heavier client (js) to do the ajax calls and draw the UI.
+I tried to keep the project as simple as possible and in this case It wasn't necessary to add JS into the project.

 You can use Postman to import tests/Contacts.postman_collecyion.json for endpoints calls examples.